 Because of the severely limited protection offered by the Airbnb Host Guarantee, and the fact that any existing property insurance cover may become invalid if you rent to Airbnb guests, making sure you have specific protection in the form of Airbnb insurance is key.

-To find out more about how our Airbnb insurance can protect your property, and to download your free guide to Airbnb insurance, please click here.
+Find out more about how our Airbnb insurance can protect your property and to download your free guide to Airbnb insurance.